ohmybash/oh-my-bash/CONTRIBUTING.md

 name>-dark.png` or `<theme name>-light.png` depending on the dark or light background of the terminal used to make the image.
 The image should be unscaled screen shot of a terminal.
-If the terminal size is larger than the expecte image size, the image should be clipped instead of being resized and downscaled.
+If the terminal size is larger than the expected image size, the image should be clipped instead of being resized and downscaled.

 When you add a new theme, please also update